Sonolus/wiki-engine-specs/docs/lifecycle/spawning-system.md

 ## Spawn Queue

 If spawn queue is not empty, `shouldSpawn` callback of first entity in spawn queue will be called.
-If it returns a truthy, the entity will be spawned and removed from spawn queue, and repeat the process; otherwise, spawning process will be stopped.
+If it returns a truthy value, the entity will be spawned and removed from spawn queue, and repeat the process; otherwise, spawning process will be stopped.

 ## `Spawn` Function Queue